-Note: This post first appeared, in a slightly different form, here.
+Note: This post was originally published, in a slightly different form, here.

 Thoughts?
 As always, your comments are welcome.

 Photo credit: patpitchaya